-Some companies, especially those with a presence in China and with a dedicated certification/standards staff, are able to manage the application process in-house.
-Other exporters can tap the expertise of standards consultants based both in the United States and in China who can provide application management services and handle all aspects of the application process.
+Some companies, especially those with a presence in the PRC and with a dedicated certification/standards staff, can manage the application process in-house.
+Other exporters can work with standards consultants based both in the United States and in China who can provide application management services and handle all aspects of the application process.

-Though the CCC mark is China’s most widely required product certification mark, other product certification requirements exist.
+Though the CCC mark is the PRC’s most widely required product certification mark, other product certification requirements exist.

-The China National Accreditation Service for Conformity Assessment (CNAS) is the national accreditation body of China solely responsible for the accreditation of certification bodies, laboratories, and inspection bodies as authorized by the CNCA in accordance with the Regulations of the People’s Republic of China on Certification and Accreditation.
+China National Accreditation Service for Conformity Assessment (CNAS) is the national accreditation body of the PRC solely responsible for the accreditation of certification bodies, laboratories, and inspection bodies as authorized by the CNCA in accordance with the Regulations of the People’s Republic of China on Certification and Accreditation.
 A list of accredited bodies can be found on the CNAS website.

 Publication of Technical Regulations